YaSH-sInngH/JavaScript/02-datatypes/datatypes_notes.md

 7. `Symbol`: It represents a unique identifier and can be used in various ways.

-#### Non-Primitive Datatype:
+#### Non-Primitive Datatype: The datatypes which are defined from primitive datatypes of javascript language known as non primitive datatype.
+It is also known as derived datatype or reference datatype.

-`Object`: An object is a collection of properties.
+`Object`: An object is a collection of related data and functions, known as properties and methods, respectively.

+`Array`: An array in JavaScript is a data structure used to store multiple values in a single variable.

+`Functions`: A function in JavaScript is a reusable block of code that performs a specific task.
+> ##### In JavaScript, every function is actually a Function object.

->We will learn about object in upcoming notes session.
+>We will learn about objects in upcoming notes session.
+>> We will have functions detailed notes session as well in function directory.